I often ask myself (especially lately) what makes a great president.

 - They tend to share the credit and shoulder the blame even when this gets politically complicated

-- They seem to genuinely enjoy their interactions with the public and have a natural affinity and empathy for the common man or woman
+- They genuinely enjoy their interactions with the public and have a natural affinity and empathy for the common man or woman

 - They stay cool under pressure and don’t allow their emotions or the politics of the moment to force unwise action or lead to political gaffes